 Q3.
 Was anyone teasing the animals?
 How?

-Answer: Yes, some of them were calling out the animals towards them at the zoo.
+Answer: Yes, some of them were calling out to the animals at the zoo.

 Q4.
 What kind of questions came to your mind after seeing that animal show?

-Answer: Few questions araised in my mind after seeing the animal show such as:
+Answer: A few questions arose in my mind after seeing the animal show, such as:

 a.
 Is the animal trained well enough?

 b.
 How carefully are they handled?

 c.
 How did they capture the animals from the forest?